blx/audial/README.md

 ## Installation

 Installation instructions are a #TODO, sorry.
-I mean, do I *look* like a guy who's savvy with the JVM deployment scene?

-Just tell Leiningen to do things.
+I just ask Leiningen to do things.

 Note that I've been developing on fairly recent versions of OS X and iTunes, so older versions may be wonky.